Timothy and his Grandmother by Rembrandt

 Timothy was a native of Lystra.
 In the KJV New Testament, he is referenced a total of twenty-eight times (nine times using his well-known name and nineteen times as Timotheus).
 Church tradition (see the bottom of this article regarding his death) suggests he was born around 17 A.D.

 The mother of Timothy was a Jewess named Eunice.
 She later, however, became a Jewish Christian (Acts 16:1, 2Timothy 1:5).
 His father was a Greek (Gentile).
-His grandmother on his mother's side was named Lois and she, too, became a Christian.
+The grandmother of Timothy, on his mother's side, was named Lois and she, too, became a Christian.
 Both women were likely converted during Paul's first evangelistic journey to the city in 46 A.D., when he healed a cripple man but soon after was stoned to death and resurrected (see Acts 14).

-In early 50 A.D., Paul meets an unmarried Timothy in Lystra soon after he began his second missionary journey.
-At the time of their meeting, they were roughly 48 and 33 years old, respectively.
+At the time Paul met Timothy they were roughly 48 and 33 years old, respectively.
 Based on the recommendation of several church members both in the city and in Iconium, Paul decides to take the young man with him as he travels preaching the gospel (Acts 16:2 - 3).
 Before this can happen, however, the apostle pays to have him circumcised (verse 3).

 Why was he circumcised?

 Why did the apostle, who vigorously argued that circumcision was not necessary in order to receive salvation (see our article on The Jerusalem Conference) have his friend undergo this painful procedure?
 It was likely for the sake of expediency.